InvoiceFox/InvoiceFox-API-bash/making-an-invoice.md

 ### Add the invoice head - smart (option 2)

-This option helps API users to fill in some information automaticall, that would otherwise require more API calls.
+This option helps API users to fill in some information automatically, that would otherwise require more API calls or clined side info.

 so what's smart about it:
  * taxnum can be used instead of id_partner to find the right customer/partner, so you don't have to store the cebelca partner ID-s on your side, in this case set id_partner to 0.